Housing First: History

 In the late 19th century, Don Bosco pioneered both the concept that would later become known as Housing First in Italy as well as pioneering the concept that would provide Dorothy Day the basis for her Catholic Worker Movement House of Hospitality founded in 1933.
 Bosco himself was inspired by and created a need society based on the teachings of St. Francis de Sales, a 16th and 17th century clergyman who was also at the forefront of early movements insisting that basic needs of the people be met first without various rules and regulations.

 The formal Housing First Model has its origins in "Supported Housing" implemented in North America during the 1990s.
 For many years, the conventional action taken in regard to people experiencing homelessness was that of psychiatric hospitalization, where doctors considered individuals diagnosed with severe mental illness incapable of functioning in all areas of life and that they required around-the-clock supervision and support.
 This also reflected the idea prevalent at the time that all or a vast majority of people experiencing homelessness were suffering from mental illnesses.
 However, by the 1980s, experts began to raise questions regarding the underlying assumptions of this approach.

 In response, a "staircase" approach began to be utilized.
 The staircase approach for people experiencing homelessness had three goals: training people to live in their own homes after being on the streets or in and out of hospitals; making sure someone was receiving treatment and medication for any ongoing mental health problems; and making sure someone was not involved in behavior that might put their health, well-being, and housing stability at risk, particularly that they were not utilizing drugs or alcohol.
-Housing was seen as the end goal of the program.
+Permanent housing was seen as the end goal of the program.
+This model is similar to the Continuum of Care model for homelessness prevention, a model that has widely been used in the US.

 This model had several flaws.
 Those served by the staircase model often became "stuck" in staircase services, because they could not always manage to complete all the tasks necessary to proceed.
 Participants were often evicted from housing due to failure to abstain from drugs and alcohol and refusing to undergo psychiatric treatment.
 Programs also had high levels of standards beyond those expected from a "typical citizen" - participants were expected to be the "perfect citizen" in order to continue.